PythonNut/cryptomissive/README.md

 CryptoMissive
 =============

-This is a simple JS wrapper for HTML that encrypts it contents.
-It is useful to those who already posses a secret key.
+This is a simple JS wrapper for HTML that encrypts its contents.
+It's useful to those who already posses a secret key.

 Usage
 =====

-Producing CryptoMissives is easy, thanks to the automated Python script.
+Producing CryptoMissives is easy, thanks to the automated `python` script.

 ```bash
 $ git clone https://github.com/PythonNut/cryptomissive